Pittsburgh Police Officer Who Shot Antwon Rose Is Charged With Criminal Homicide

 — ABC News (@ABC) June 27, 2018

-The teen inside the car with Antwon, Zaijuan Hester was arrested and charged with criminal attempted homicide, aggravated assault and receiving stolen property.
+The teen inside the car with Antwon, Zaijuan Hester was arrested and charged with criminal attempted homicide, aggravated assault, and receiving stolen property.
 The charges are reportedly in connection to a drive-by shooting.
 However, the driver of the vehicle was questioned by police and released.

 Two guns were found in the vehicle Antwon fled from but he did not have a weapon on his person.